 This list is by no means exhaustive.
 We hope that it will create a discussion and you, the reader, will tell us your own picks by tweeting us @vinylmeplease.
 Enjoy!

 To listen to Animal Collective is an experience.
 The best album to date from the collection of musical safari guides (Avey Tare, Panda Bear, Deakin, & Geologist) is also their most accessible & most uniquely them for those looking to see/hear what all the fuss is about.
 Said Mark Richardson at the time, “What they’ve constructed here is a new kind of electronic pop—one which is machine-generated and revels in technology but is also deeply human, never drawing too much attention to its digital nature.
 It’s of the moment and feels new, but it’s also striking in its immediacy and comes across as friendly and welcoming.”
-A complete album with one of the most recognizable album covers in recent times.
+A complete album with one of the most recognizable vinyl record jackets in recent times.

 Produced by the Dust Brothers, the Beastie Boys’ sophomore follow-up to Licensed to Ill is arguably their best work and the 20th anniversary pressing of the album is incredibly well done.
 Triple gatefold with gorgeous album art, combined with a much-improved remastering means you’ll get one of the best hip hop albums ever made, looking and sounding its best.